-A strong, on-going commitment is required of the person who receives a transplant and from his or her family and close friends.
-Many aspects of life are affected by transplant, including housing, relationships, income and employment.
-The Transplant Center is committed to supporting patients and their families as they move through all phases of the transplant process.
+Many aspects of life are affected by a transplant, including housing, relationships, income and employment.
+The Transplant Center is committed to supporting patients and their families as they move through all phases of the kidney transplant process.

 How does a kidney transplant compare to dialysis treatment?

 A kidney transplant is one treatment option for patients with kidney failure.
-Kidney transplant is intended to improve the quality of life for patients who have been diagnosed with end stage renal disease.
-After transplant, many patients are able to lead a more normal life - returning to work, increasing physical activity and becoming "free" of the restriction sof renal disease (time, diet and fluid).
+A kidney transplant is intended to improve the quality of life for patients who have been diagnosed with end stage renal disease.
+After a kidney transplant, many patients are able to lead a more normal life - returning to work, increasing physical activity and becoming "free" of the restrictions of renal disease (time, diet and fluid).
 Additionally, research has shown that those patients who receive a kidney transplant have a longer life expectancy than those who remain on dialysis.

 A kidney transplant from a living donor has a success rate of approximately 95 percent and is likely to function for 12-20 years.

 A kidney transplant from a deceased donor has a success rate of approximately 85-90 percent and is likely to last 8-12 years.

 Patients and Families Living Outside the Greater Des Moines Area

 At any stage during the transplant process, out-of-town patients and their families will be required to temporarily stay in Des Moines to be close to the Transplant Center and to keep in touch with the transplant team.
 The expectation is out-of-state patients stay at least 4 weeks after the kidney transplant.

 Please see our Hospitality Guide for information on directions, local hotels, restaurants and family-friendly attractions.